sCrypt-Inc/scryptTS-docs/docs/tokens/tutorials/inscribe-image.md

 ![](../../../static/img/inscribe-image.png)

-Then you can check your inscription on the explorer.
+Then you can check your inscription on a block explorer.

 ![](../../../static/img/inscribed-tx.png)

+Click `Decode`.

+![](../../../static/img/decoded-inscribed-image.png)

 Now that the inscription is locked to a contract instance, it is controlled by the smart contract, which means it can only be transferred when the hash lock is unlocked.

-![](../../../static/img/decoded-inscribed-image.png)

 This is different from using a P2PKH address to receive the inscription, where the inscription is controlled by a private key.